 We believe that women will not achieve equal representation until there’s a sea of change educating them to be leaders, and developing their self-confidence so they know that they are strong, capable and inspirational.

-We are not happy to sit back and wait for gender equality to happen, we've already seen a huge change in the last twelve months, that's why we're running Women in Leadership again this year.
+We are not happy to sit back and wait for gender equality to happen, we've already seen a huge change in the last twelve months, that's why we're running Women in Leadership again this year but with an active push towards broader gender diversity.

-This programme is for any student who identifies as a woman, and is here to encourage you to develop your skills and confidence and consider standing in the 2020 Exec Officer Elections.
+The programme has been created to encourage you to develop your skills and confidence and consider standing in the 2021 Exec Officer Elections.
 It is made up of a series of 6 workshops and one follow-up session in the spring:

 These sessions have been designed to give you the skills to confidently run in the SU Elections, navigate the Officer role successfully (on Election) and career plan effectively with the help of mentors.
 You will have the opportunity to talk to women in various leadership positions.
 Applicants will be asked to do pre-work and reflection on each session.

 If you are interested in being part of the Women in Leadership programme, we want to hear from you.
 Perhaps you’re someone who has been involved in the SU before, but still feels like you want to develop your skills that bit further.
 Fill in your details on this form and we’ll be in touch.
-Applications close 12pm midday 1 November.
+Applications close midnight 1 November 2020.